websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/portal-properties.md

 [Liferay Docker Env variables]
 ```

-**Important:** DXP reverses the order of the sources and in essence processes the sources listed above from **bottom to top**.
+**Important:** DXP **reverses** the initial properties source order (shown above) and in essence processes the sources listed above from bottom to top.

 #### Properties Source Order

-DXP processes the sources in this order:
+DXP reverses the initial properties source order and reads the sources in this order:

 1. [Liferay Docker Env variables]
 1. [Added `include-and-override` files]